Get a quote

 Not sure which Airbnb management company is the best fit for your specific investor needs and requirements?
 In this review, we compare Evolve and Vacasa, two of the most popular options in the U.S. market.
 We'll explore their similarities and differences, and help you decide which company is best for your property and investment goals.
 We'll also take a look at their top competitors and see how they stack up against Evolve and Vacasa.
 Whether you're a DIY host or looking for professional management, this review has you covered.

 In brief: Are Evolve and Vacasa worth it for vacation rental property investors?
-No. While Evolve charges an industry-low fee of 10% of revenue, it offers only half-services.
-Meanwhile, Vacasa provides full-services but has a less transparent and more complicated pricing model and hosts often blame Vacasa for charging additional fees.
+The answer has changed significantly.
+While Evolve charges an industry-low fee of 10% of revenue, it offers only half-services.
+Meanwhile, Vacasa was acquired by Casago in May 2025, fundamentally changing the company's structure and operations.
+The former Vacasa provided full-services but had a less transparent and more complicated pricing model and hosts often blamed the company for charging additional fees.

-On our list of the best Airbnb property management companies we ranked Awning above Evolve and Vacasa for its better pricing, more complete service offering, and nationwide footprint.
+On our list of the best Airbnb property management companies we ranked Awning above both Evolve and the former Vacasa for its better pricing, more complete service offering, and nationwide footprint.

 Evolve vs Vacasa: Overview

-Following is a quick comparison between the Evolve and Vacasa short term rental property management companies:
+Following is a quick comparison between the Evolve and Vacasa short term rental property management companies, though it's important to note that Vacasa's status has changed dramatically since the original comparison.

 Evolve vs Vacasa Costs, Services and Reviews

 Evolve is a half-service vacation rental management company that was founded in 2011 by Brian Egan and Adam Sherry.
 It is headquartered in Denver, CO.
 The team has attracted a total funding of $224.2 million, in six rounds.
 Most recently, Durable Capital Partners invested $100 million in Evolve in February 2022.
 In 2018, Evolve acquired Everbooked, a dynamic pricing platform for Airbnb hosts.
 Evolve remains a privately owned company.
-At the moment the company manages over 24,000 properties in the US and Mexico.
+At the moment the company manages over 30,000 properties in the US and Mexico, representing significant growth from earlier reports of around 24,000 properties.

-For comparison, Vacasa offers full-service short-term rental property management.
-The company was founded two years earlier, in 2009, by Eric Breon and Cliff Johnson, and its headquarters are in Portland, OR.
-Vacasa has received $834.5 million in funding, in seven rounds.
+For comparison, Vacasa offered full-service short-term rental property management until its acquisition by Casago in May 2025.
+The company was founded two years earlier, in 2009, by Eric Breon and Cliff Johnson, and its headquarters were in Portland, OR.
+Vacasa had received $834.5 million in funding, in seven rounds.
 The most recent one was an investment of $200 million by TPG in December 2021.
-Since its establishment, Vacasa has acquired 34 companies within the vacation rental industry.
-It is a publicly traded company under NASDAQ:VCSA after undergoing an IPO in 2021.
-Currently, the company manages over 35,000 vacation homes - or about 50% more than the properties managed by Evolve - in the US, Canada, Mexico, Belize, and Costa Rica.
+Since its establishment, Vacasa acquired 34 companies within the vacation rental industry.
+It was a publicly traded company under NASDAQ:VCSA after undergoing an IPO in 2021.
+However, Casago completed the acquisition of Vacasa for approximately $130 million in May 2025, taking the company private and fundamentally changing its operations.
+At the time of acquisition, the company managed approximately 38,000 vacation homes, down from a peak of over 40,000, in the US, Canada, Mexico, Belize, and Costa Rica.

 Evolve vs Vacasa: Geographic Availability